-Videos, worksheets, solutions, and activities to help Algebra II students learn about hyperbola and conic sections.
+A series of free, online video lessons with examples and solutions to help Algebra students learn about about hyperbola conic sections.

 A hyperbola is the set of all points (x, y) for which the absolute value of the differences between the distances from two distinct fixed points called foci is constant.

 This video defines a hyperbola and explains how to graph a hyperbola given in standard form.

 This video explains how to graph a hyperbola in general form.

 A complete hyperbola example.
 Learn how to solve and graph an hyperbola.